-- b) If an RSNA is based on a PSK in an ESS, the STA's SME establishes an RSNA as follows: - 1) It identifies the AP as RSNA-capable from the AP's Beacon or Probe Response frames. - 2) It shall invoke Open System authentication. - It negotiates cipher suites during the association process, as described in 8.4.2 and 8.4.3. - It establishes temporal keys by executing a key management algorithm, using the protocol defined by 8.5.
+- b) If an RSNA is based on a PSK in an ESS, the STA's SME establishes an RSNA as follows: - 1) It identifies the AP as RSNA-capable from the AP's Beacon or Probe Response frames. - It shall invoke Open System authentication. - It negotiates cipher suites during the association process, as described in 8.4.2 and 8.4.3. - It establishes temporal keys by executing a key management algorithm, using the protocol defined by 8.5.
 It uses the PSK as the PMK. - It protects the data link by programming the negotiated cipher suites and the established temporal key into the MAC and then invoking protection. - c) If an RSNA is based on a PSK in an IBSS, the STA's SME executes the following sequence of procedures: - It identifies the peer as RSNA-capable from the peer's Beacon or Probe Response frames.
-NOTE-STAs may respond to a data MPDU from an unrecognized STA by sending a Probe Request frame to find out whether the unrecognized STA is RSNA-capable. - It may optionally invoke Open System authentication. - Each STA uses the procedures in 8.5, to establish temporal keys and to negotiate cipher suites.
+NOTE-STAs may respond to a data MPDU from an unrecognized STA by sending a Probe Request frame to find out whether the unrecognized STA is RSNA-capable. - It may optionally invoke Open System authentication. - 3) Each STA uses the procedures in 8.5, to establish temporal keys and to negotiate cipher suites.
 It uses a PSK as the PMK.
 Note that two peer STAs may follow this procedure simultaneously.
 See 8.4.9. - It protects the data link by programming the negotiated cipher suites and the established temporal key and then invoking protection.

-23. Upon information and belief, the system utilized by the Accused Instrumentality practices installing the node identifier (e.g., MAC address and pre-shared key or pairwise master key) at a first network node (e.g., accessory devices such as Access point, etc.).
-A MAC address of an accessory device is a hardware address of a network interface card of an accessory device (e.g., accessory device such as access points, etc.).
-Also, the accessory device needs to utilize a Wi-Fi password which is pre-shared key or pairwise master key (e.g., initial authentication key) of the wireless Wi-Fi connection of the Accused Instrumentality to join the Wi-Fi network.
-Upon information and belief, the accessory device enters or installs the Wi-Fi password as well as the MAC address in the Wi-Fi stack of the accessory device to initiate an association process with the Wi-Fi network of the Accused Instrumentality.
-The Accused Instrumentality supports wireless connection with accessory devices to join Wi-Fi network.
-The Accused Instrumentality sets a password to secure the Wi-Fi network.
-The Accused Instrumentality utilizes WPA2 security, which is based on the IEEE 802.11i standard, to set a password.
+21. Upon information and belief, the system utilized by the Accused Instrumentalities practices installing the node identifier (e.g., MAC address and pre-shared key or pairwise master key) at a first network node (e.g., accessory devices such as a Wi-Fi enabled smartphone, etc.).
+A MAC address of an accessory device is a hardware address of a network interface card of an accessory device (e.g., accessory device such as a Wi-Fi enabled smartphone, etc.).
+Also, the accessory device needs to utilize a Wi-Fi password which is pre-shared key or pairwise master key (e.g., initial authentication key) of the wireless connection of the Accused Instrumentalities to join the Wi-Fi network.
+Upon information and belief, the accessory device enters or installs the Wi-Fi password as well as the MAC address in the Wi-Fi stack of the accessory device to initiate an association process with the Wi-Fi network of the Accused Instrumentalities.